SamBailey6194/the-ember-table/README.md

 ## Features

 Below are the features for the website and at the end is listed any features that weren't able to be implemented but would be with more time.
+Please note as this is a resubmission I have not changed the screenshots of the features as they are essentially the same with minor differences.

 ### Existing Features